 There are many types of stem cell injections that are currently being researched.
-One type used for many types of degenerative conditions is the bone marrow derived stem cell injection.
+One type used for many types of degenerative conditions is the umbilical cord derived stem cell injection.
 This type of stem cell treatment is excellent for degenerative disc disease, joint arthritis, ligament injuries, spinal arthritis, and tendonitis.
-To date, small studies have shown that therapy using regenerative treatment, such as bone marrow stem cell injections, works well for degenerative conditions.
+To date, small studies have shown that therapy using regenerative treatment, such as umbilical cord stem cell injections, works well for degenerative conditions.

-How do Bone Marrow Derived Stem Cells Help Degenerative Disease
+How do Umbilical Cord Derived Stem Cells Help Degenerative Disease

-To date, small studies have shown excellent results for bone marrow derived stem cell therapy.
+To date, small studies have shown excellent results for umbilical cord derived stem cell therapy.
 This includes the ability to help with meniscal tears, degenerative disc disease, arthritis of the knees, shoulders, ankles, hips and soft tissue injury such as rotator cuff tendonitis or tennis elbow.